 If you would like to be notified of upcoming webinar topics, please sign up for our monthly Engineering Newsletter here: www.eit.edu.au

 |NEW Online Bachelor and Master Degrees - FREE Information Session||Nov 23, 2016||Register|

 |Essentials of Project Management||Available Now||Register|

 Would you like the Slides from our Past Topics?

-Click Here to download the slides for the below topics.
+Click Here to download the slides for past topics.

-More to be announced, for email notification of these sessions please sign up to our monthly engineering newsletter: www.eit.edu.au
+More topics to be announced.
+For email notification of these sessions please sign up to our monthly engineering newsletter: www.eit.edu.au